Yukimasa Kishino

-Yukimasa Kishino (岸野 幸正, Kishino Yukimasa) is a Japanese actor, voice actor and narrator from Edogawa, Tokyo, Japan.
+Yukimasa Kishino (岸野 幸正, Kishino Yukimasa) is a Japanese actor, voice actor and narrator.
 He is also active in the theatrical entertainment field and is the chairman of his own theatrical group, Gekidan Kishino Gumi.
 Some of the members of this group include fellow voice actors Kujira and Masaaki Okura.
 Among his successful for voicing characters are in Dynasty Warriors and Warriors Orochi series as Cao Cao.